Female Incontinence Specialist in Tucson, AZ

 Bulking injections Bulking agents such as collagen are injected directly into the urethral lining to firm and bulk up the urethral lining so that the urethra can close more tightly.

 Medications.
-There are a number of medications to treat incontinence caused by urge to continually void.
-Where incontinence is stress related, there are no medications for to treat this.
-For incontinence caused by a combination of both urge and stress, drug therapy may be helpful in treating the urge component.
+There are several medications to treat incontinence caused by the urge to continually void.
+Where incontinence is stress-related, there are no medications to treat this.
+For incontinence caused by a combination of both urge and stress, drug therapy may help treat the urge component.

 Urinary Incontinence Surgery

-There are a number of surgical approaches to strengthen, support, elevate and/or restore the urethra and bladder.
+There are several surgical approaches to strengthen, support, elevate, and/or restore the urethra and bladder.
 These are employed when other treatments are not working and include:

 - Retropubic Suspensions.
 Surgical procedures (Burch procedure) intended to restore the urethra and neck of the bladder to a higher anatomical position.